siddhantparadox/commandrex-cli/README.md

 # In interactive mode:
 # 1. Welcome screen displays "COMMAND REX" in green ASCII art
 # 2. Type your request and press Enter
+# 3. See multiple command options in a table
+# 4. Use arrow keys to select the best option
-# 3. See the translation and explanation
+# 5. See the translation and explanation
-# 4. Choose whether to execute it
+# 6. Choose whether to execute it
-# 5. Type 'exit' or press Ctrl+C to quit
+# 7. Type 'exit' or press Ctrl+C to quit
 ```

 ### Troubleshooting